CPS K through 5th grade students return to in-person learning for 1st time in nearly a year

 Even with the excitement at school, there is a group of parents that decided to call their children out sick on Monday in protest.
 They said they do not trust CPS or think it is safe enough to return to classrooms.

-For Joseph Williams, is one parent whose children will not be returning to in person learning this week.
+Joseph Williams said his children will not be returning to in person learning this week.

 "We still don't feel that is it safe enough just yet to send our children back to school," he said.